 - a vehicle manufactured using parts of a registered vehicle

-Read the DVSA guide on the IVA scheme for more on these categories.
+Read the Driver and Vehicle Standards Agency (DVSA ) guide on the IVA scheme for more on these categories.

 You’ll have to apply for normal IVA if you don’t meet the criteria for basic IVA.

 This involves a more detailed inspection.
 Vehicles have to meet extra standards and you’ll have to provide documentary evidence.